redtexts/texts/gorter_1920_open_letter_to_lenin.md

 >"That is why the Bolshevik Party and the Third International have become completely counter-revolutionary organisations, which are betraying the proletarian cause" (_Lines of Orientation of the Communist Workers' International_, 1922).

-Despite its undeniable errors, some of which we have briefly dealt with, the German Communist Left was a major contributor to some of the main tenets of the Communist politics of today [(1)][Note to Wildcat introduction].
+Despite its undeniable errors, some of which we have briefly dealt with, the German Communist Left was a major contributor to some of the main tenets of the Communist politics of today^[^note-1].

 The counter-revolution and its Leninist thought police has tried to obliterate Gorter, the KAPD and the struggle for a revolutionary International.
 The republication of this text is part of that continuing struggle.

 Wildcat

 September 1989

-### Note to Wildcat introduction

-1: To some extent, Gorter's arguments have contributed to the emergence of the ideology known as "Councilism," whose basic positions can be roughly summarised as follows:
-a.
-The Russian Revolution was inevitably capitalist due to the undeveloped nature of the country.
-b.
-All political organisations are reactionary.
-c.
-Elected workers' councils are the only organisations which can defend the interests of the working class.
-But it was by no means inevitable that Gorter's views should have suffered from these distortions at the hands of the counter-revolution.

 ## Preface